MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/developer/sample-upload-retrieve-download-attachment.md

 ### Demonstrate

-1. The `Annotation` method instantiate an annotation object.
+1. The `Annotation` method instantiates an annotation object.
-1. The `IOrganizationService` method creates and upload the annotation object
+1. The `IOrganizationService` method creates and uploads the annotation object

 ### Clean up